 The total income of a nation can be expressed using many parameters like GDP, GNP, NDP, NNP etc. There are again sub-variations like GDP at factor cost, GVA at basic price, GDP at market price etc.

 - Gross Domestic Product (GDP) is the total money value of all final goods and services produced in the economic territories of a country in a given year.

-- GDP can be expressed at constant price and at current price.
+- GDP can be expressed at the constant price and at the current price.
 Constant price calculations are inflation adjusted (real GDP), while current price calculations include the inflation component too (nominal GDP).

 - GDP can also be expressed at factor cost and market prices.